Accountant III

 • Provide advice and assistance to departments on various accounting problems.

-• Evaluate assigned staff performance by providing guidance, training, and assistance to ensure effective and timely assignment completion.
+• Evaluate assigned staff performance by providing guidance, training, and assistance to ensure effective and timely assignment completion where applicable.

 • Manage related accounting functions such as payroll, purchasing, and inventory control.